 - Scoop the chicken out and set aside to keep warm.

 - Use the same wok, add 1 tbsp oil, fry the aromatics with 2 small pinches of salt over medium-high heat for about 1 minute.
 Toss and scoop often so to not burn the herbs.
-Add chicken back to the wok and drizzle in the stir-fry sauce.
+Add chicken and green scallion parts to the wok and drizzle in the stir-fry sauce.
 Toss about 30 seconds over high heat.

 - Off heat, serve hot and immediately.